ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_magnet_present_position.md

 In multi-turn mode, the range is from -28672 to 28672 with unit values dependent on Resolution Divider (0.088 * Resolution Divider)

-`Note` In multi-turn mode, Present position depends on resolution divider and multi-turn offset For more information turn to the section on Multi Turn offset and Resolution Divider.
+**NOTE** : In multi-turn mode, Present position depends on resolution divider and multi-turn offset For more information turn to the section on Multi Turn offset and Resolution Divider.
 {: .notice}